YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    kvm -enable-kvm -cpu host -m 256 -display none -net nic -net user,hostfwd=tcp::2222-:22,hostfwd=tcp::5000-:3000 -hda Paris.vmdk & kvm -enable-kvm -cpu host -m 256 -display none -net nic -net user,hostfwd=tcp::2223-:22,hostfwd=tcp::6000-:3000 -hda Melbourne.vmdk &

-To avoid confusion when you are working with multiple machines, change the name of each machine from yottadbworkshop to its location.
+To avoid confusion when you are working with multiple machines, change the name of each machine from :code:`ydbdev` to its location.
 The examples here are from the Santiago machine.
 You should do likewise with Paris and Melbourne.
-To effect a name change will need to (as root) edit the files :code:`/etc/hosts` and :code:`/etc/hostname` to change yottadbworkshop to santiago and then reboot.
+To effect a name change you will need to (as root) edit the files :code:`/etc/hosts` and :code:`/etc/hostname` to change :code:`ydbdev` to :code:`santiago` and then reboot.

 .. code-block:: bash

-   yottadbuser@santiago:~$ cat /etc/hostname
+   ydbuser@santiago:~$ cat /etc/hostname
    santiago
-   yottadbuser@santiago:~$ cat /etc/hosts
+   ydbuser@santiago:~$ cat /etc/hosts
    127.0.0.1       localhost
-   127.0.1.1       santiago
+   127.0.1.1       santiago.yottadb.com    santiago

    # The following lines are desirable for IPv6 capable hosts
    ::1     localhost ip6-localhost ip6-loopback
    ff02::1 ip6-allnodes
    ff02::2 ip6-allrouters
-   yottadbuser@santiago:~$
+   ydbuser@santiago:~$

 You may also want to change the window/tab labels on your terminal emulator on the host to show which machine each session is connected to.